d-dotdev/standards/readme.md

-# Standard Configs
+# Standard

-My standard config to common tools.
+Some standard configs, templates and more to common tools.